RedisGrafana/grafana-redis-datasource/README.md

 ### Install using `grafana-cli`

-Use the `grafana-cli` tool to install Redis from the commandline:
+Use the `grafana-cli` tool to install from the commandline:

 ```bash
 grafana-cli plugins install redis-datasource